Chirag-ahir/JAVA-All-Basic/README.md

 >Method Overriding: If a child class has a same method as declared in a parant class, it is known as Method Overriding.

+What is Static method?<br>
+A method that belongs to a class rather than an instance of a class is known as a static method.

+What is Instance method?<br>
+The method of the class is known as an instance method.

 >What is Inheritance ?<br>

 Inheritance is a mechanism in which child class acquires the property of parenparent class.